 Check out our most recent guests!

-Managing Director of Camber Creek venture capital firm
+CASEY BERMAN Managing Director of Camber Creek Venture Capital Firm

 In this episode you'll hear from Casey Berman the Managing Director of Camber Creek, a strategic venture capital firm with offices in DC and New York.
 Their portfolio includes local start-up companies Fundrise, GoCanvas, and WhyHotel.
 Casey talks about the real estate technology market, Camber Creek's approach to "de-risking" investments, and what he looks for in a start-up as a venture capitalist.

 founder of Legally Bold and the Toya Gavin virtual law firm

 George speaks with Toya Gavin the founder of Legally Bold, a consulting business designed to help women lawyers find a path to career satisfaction.
 She's also the founder of Toya Gavin Law a virtual law firm set up to help entrepreneurs with business formation, contracts, and IP law.
 Toya has a J.D. from George Washington University Law School and a B.S. in Industrial Engineering from Rutgers University and is licensed to practice law in New York and New Jersey.

 Eric Kozlik of the Modern Bar Cart podcast and Embitterment Bitters stops by and talks shop about entrepreneurship, podcasting, cocktails, and poetry.
 [Radio edit]

 George speaks with Gareth Lewis, founder of Sekoyia, a subscription box company that offers environmentally friendly products.
 We talk about how he is helping build an eco-impact movement empowering subscribers to make a positive environmental difference.
 Gareth also speaks about why we need to focus on sustainability and creating green-collar jobs.